lgbt-foundation/whitepaper/whitepaper.md

 ` Chechnyan PICTURE `
 > Fig: Chechnyan police has been engaged in systematic entrapment of gay men in 2017.
 The community, supported by Hornet, the market leader for gay apps in Russia, has been shedding light on this deprivation of rights and harm inflicted on LGBTs, and has helped to evacuate up to 70 men into safety, possibly saving their lives<sup>inequ-1</sup> (Photo by Valya Egorshin/NurPhoto via Getty Images).

 As an example, a recent wave of detention and torture of gay men in Chechnya<sup>impact-1</sup> beginning in February 2017 has become so outrageous that it has attracted the attention of and action by activists and financial supporters.
 As a market leader for gay apps in Russia, Hornet has been at the forefront of this effort, providing extensive coverage and education about the situation.
 But it also provided on the ground and behind-the-scenes work to evacuate up to 70 Chechen men to safety.
-This has been a limited effort, due to funding constraints, and could have been extended to many more thousand of abused members of the LGBT community there.
+Unfortunately this had been a limited effort, due to funding constraints, as it could have been extended to many more thousands of abused members of the LGBT community there.

-Not all such acts of oppression draw a similar level of attention, but remain in the shadows.
-A response today could consists of media coverage, possible and likely partisan social media outrage, and possibly grassroot initiatives supported by individual donations or occasionally larger grants.
-In the future, we envision that any such incidents of oppression of rights of LGBTs should be identifiable (who are these victims, how many are there and how can we reach them without endangering them?), and we should be able to allocate and quickly transfer Token in order to make an immediate and meaningful difference on the ground.
+Not all such acts of oppression draw similar levels of attention, but remain in the shadows.
+A response today could consists of media coverage, possible and likely partisan social media outrage, as well as grassroots initiatives supported by individual donations or occasionally larger grants.
+In the future, the LGBT Foundation envisions that any such incidents where the rights of LGBTs are oppressed should be identifiable - who are these victims, how many are there, and how can we reach them without endangering them?
+By doing so, the Foundation should be able to allocate and quickly transfer funds in order to make an immediate and meaningful difference on the ground.

 > **The LGBT Foundation would aim to make sure that emergency tokens are available immediately.
 This could literally save lives.**

-It is nice to put a sad face on articles reporting such prosecution on social media and we understand that awareness is a key prerequisite for relief.
-We believe, that it is even better to also, for instance, transfer within hours $20,000 worth of Tokens to the exact victims, allowing them to organize transportation and security to reach safer pastures before they get injured or worse.
+It is consoling and supportive to put a sad face on articles reporting such prosecutions on social media since awareness is a key prerequisite for relief.
+However, the LGBT Foundation believes that it is more effective to, for instance, transfer within hours USD 20,000 worth of tokens directly and promptly to the victims, allowing them to organize transportation and security to reach safer pastures before getting injured or worse.

+The LGBT Foundation would make sure that such emergency tokens are:
+-	available immediately,
-The LGBT Foundation would make sure that such emergency tokens are available immediately, that further tokens can be mobilized quickly, that these tokens can be transferred across borders without hassle or undue cost, and that they reach exactly the right targets, without risk of abusing the fluid LGBT identity for double dipping or unscrutinized embezzlement of such funds.
+-	that further tokens can be mobilized quickly,
+-	that these tokens can be transferred across borders without hassle or undue cost,
+-	and that they reach exactly the right targets without risks of compromising identities or unscrutinized embezzlement of such funds.

 We imagine if that this entire process, from an initial call for help right up to purchasing plane tickets or travel fare to evacuate, could be achieved using LGBT Token; one’s sexual and gender identity and purchases would be protected and private throughout.
 It will, quite literally, save lives, but it’s just one of the examples by which we could illustrate the numerous ways in which LGBT Impact can make a tangible difference in the lives of LGBT community members, no matter where they are.

 ## LAUNCH PARTNERS

-Hornet is the initiator and a founding member of the LGBT Foundation.
-We are in the process of selecting other launch partners from the LGBT community, who are interested to implement the LGBT Token into their business.
+Hornet Networks is the initiator and a founding member of the LGBT Foundation.
+We are currently in the process of selecting other launch partners from the LGBT community and beyond with an interest in implementing the LGBT Token in their business.
 Furthermore, we are building a roster of opinion leaders in the LGBT and cryptocurrency communities to advise the founders on this project and endorse its mission and the proposed implementation.

 > **The Foundation invites everyone to support the project**

-The Foundation invites everyone to support to the project and specifically invites and financially supports launch partners who can help jumpstart the LGBT Token and the resulting economy.
+The Foundation invites everyone to support the project and specifically invites and financially supports launch partners who can help jumpstart the LGBT Token and the resulting economy.
 Such partners may be mobile apps, online services or traditional offline, bricks and mortar businesses like stores or event locations, large brands or individual providers.
 Everyone is invited as long as they support to the mission of equal rights and acceptance for the LGBT community and the proposed self-governance.

 ### Hornet - Gay Social Network